Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Detailed solution of the exact dynamics

 Transforming this back into the time domain takes us to Eqs.~\eqref{eq:G-t} from the main text.
 In turn, these are all we need to calculate the correlation functions of our system.

 In particular, the covariance matrix \eqref{eq:covariance-matrix-general} evolves as

 with $\pmb{\mathsf{B}}(t)= \int_0^\infty\,\mathsf{G}(t-t')\,\pmb{\mathsf{F}}(t')\,dt'$.
-The second and third term are propagations of the initial probe--sample correlations and therefore vanish for our factorised preparation.
+The second and third term are propagations of the initial system--bath correlations and therefore vanish for our factorised preparation.
 In turn, the first term vanishes asymptotically, so that it must be considered when studying the dynamics of the system.
 We now turn our attention to the more complicated fourth term, which we dub `memory integral' term.
-Explicitly, this is given by \begin{widetext}
+Explicitly, this is given by